Polymer/polymer/PRIMER.md

 <!-- will set <user-view>.firstName = this.managerName; -->
 ```

-Note that while HTML attributes are used to specify bindings, values are assigned directly to JS properties, not to the HTML attributes of the elements.
+Note that while HTML attributes are used to specify bindings, values are assigned directly to JS properties, not to the HTML attributes of the elements unless specific [attribute bindings](#attribute-binding) are used.

-Note that currently binding to `style` is a special case which results in the value being set to `style.cssText`.

 <a name="property-notification"></a>
 ### Property change notification and Two-way binding